 Guidelines for Medical Necessity Criteria

 Admission to OLP Continued Stay Discharge

 achieve age-appropriate growth and development, and the ability to attain, maintain, or regain functional capacity.
 Prevention is focused on the promoton of protective factors, development of healthy behaviors and reduction of risk factors that can help prevent the onset of a diagnosable behavioral health disorder.
 In instances where behavioral health needs have been identified but a diagnosis is not yet known and/or not specified, providers can use an unspecified ICD-10 diagnosis code, such as R69 (illness, unspecified), F99 (mental disorder, not otherwise specified), or an appropriate Z-code.
-Throughout the course of the screening and assessment process, should another diagnosis or need outside of behavioral health be identified, then that child/youth should be referred to the appropriate service and/or resource for the condition identified (e.g., children/youth assessed for Early Intervention).
+Throughout the course of the screening and assessment process, should another diagnosis or need outside of behavioral health be identified, then that child/youth should be referred to the appropriate service and/or resource for the condition identified (e.g., children/youth assessed as I/DD should be referred to OPWDD; children/youth assessed for Early Intervention).
 See Appendix B for more information.
-4. The child/youth and/or family/caregiver(s) continue to be engaged in services AND 5.
-An alternative service(s) would not meet the child/youth needs AND 6.
-The treatment plan has been appropriately updated to establish or modify ongoing goals. established service goals, nor is there expectation of any progress with continued provision of services; OR 5.
-The child/youth is no longer engaged in the service.
+The child/youth and/or family/caregiver(s) continue to be engaged in services AND An alternative service(s) would not meet the child/youth needs AND The treatment plan has been appropriately updated to establish or modify ongoing goals.
+The child/youth is not making progress on established service goals, nor is there expectation of any progress with continued provision of services; OR The child/youth is no longer engaged in the service, despite multiple attempts on the part of the provider to apply reasonable engagement strategies;OR The child/youth and/or family/caregiver(s) no longer needs OLP as he/she is obtaining a similar benefit through other services and resources.

-OLD Limits/Evolucions